Cold? What Cold? Boating in a Winter Wonderland

 Wind alone can be cold enough, especially when you don't wear proper winter clothing.
 Wind can cut through like a hot knife through butter.

 But what if you also get wet?
-Whether it's freezing rain passed over-head or (more likely) a wave or two that comes over the boat's bow, with wind cumulation in addition to being soaking wet, the situation becomes much more deadly.
+Whether it's freezing rain passing overhead or (more likely) a wave or two that comes over the boat's bow, with wind cumulation in addition to being soaking wet, the situation becomes much more deadly.

 Being wet lowers your body temperature.
 When you add wind, it acts like a swamp cooler.
 Your body temperature will lower at an unprecedented rate unless you change clothes and get warm or get out of the elements.